What is a Mandatory Distribution?

 Retirement Clearinghouse’s Mandatory Distribution Services

-We believe that RCH Auto Portability is clearly the best mandatory distribution service in the market today.
+We believe that the RCH automatic rollover service is clearly the best mandatory distribution service in the market today.
 RCH is the only provider proven to reduce cash outs, to offer former participants with a beneficial monthly fee structure, and with a proven track record of consolidating former participants’ retirement savings into an active retirement plan or existing IRA.

 When considering a mandatory distriibution program service provider, we encourage plan sponsors to consider the following criteria:

 - Cashout rates: The percentage of participants eligible for mandatory distributions that cash out their retirement savings completely, prior to moving to a Safe Harbor IRA.
 RCH is the only provider proven to reduce cashouts rates by over 50%, vs. industry averages for sub $5,000 balances (26% v.
 55%).

 - Commitment to account consolidation: RCH has a demonstrated commitment, ability and track record in consolidating retirement savings balances.
 Most mandatory distribution program service providers prefer that Safe Harbor IRAs stay on their books as long as possible, incurring ongoing fees and offering the provider with an asset management opportunity.
 RCH takes the opposite approach.
 We believe it’s best to move retirement savings forward to an active plan or to an existing IRA.

 - A unique monthly fee structure: Because RCH actively seeks to consolidate Safe Harbor IRA assets with the account holders’ existing retirement accounts, RCH charges only for the time the account is open – a monthly fee – rather than an annual fee paid in advance.
 Using a monthly fee structure is highly-advantageous for short-term accountholders who are automatically rolled over to a Safe Harbor IRA.